-A UI instance is an Uptime Infrastructure Monitor installation that does not perform any data collection tasks, and is primarily used for real-time monitoring and report generation.
-When there are many Uptime Infrastructure Monitor users who do not need to perform full administrative tasks, UI instances can divert traffic from a core Monitoring Station implementation, improving data-collection performance and UI responsiveness.
+A UI instance is an up.time installation that does not perform any data collection tasks, and is primarily used for real-time monitoring and report generation.
+When there are many up.time users who do not need to perform full administrative tasks, UI instances can divert traffic from a core Monitoring Station implementation, improving data-collection performance and UI responsiveness.